Techtonica/curriculum/javascript/javascript-7-oop.md

 #### The `this` keyword

 `this` is a special keyword in JavaScript which refers to the current object instance.
-When you create an object with the `new` keyword, and after, the code in your methods (functions) can refer to properties on the current instance using `this`.
+When you create an object with the `new` keyword, the code in your methods (functions) can refer to properties on the current instance using `this`.
 In the example above, in the `Book` class, the `constructor`  method uses `this` to refer to the object being constructed (via `new`) and the `summary` method refers to the object that the code is currently working with.

 Why this matters: you may have an many `Book` objects, and want to print the summary for each one-